-- Be alert to be aware of signs of abuse and neglect and to understand the procedures set out in local multi-agency safeguarding arrangements - Question behaviours to be aware if something seems unusual and try to speak to the child alone, if appropriate to seek further information - Ask for help discuss concerns with the Designated Lead - Refer make a referral to the LSCB.
-This would usually be made by the Designated Lead but can be made by any practitioner.
+- Be alert to be aware of signs of abuse and neglect and to understand the procedures set out in local multi-agency safeguarding arrangements - Question behaviours to be aware if something seems unusual and try to give the child the opportunity to talk if appropriate to seek further information - Ask for help discuss concerns with the DSL (non-teaching staff, eg Catering staff may refer to their line manager) - Refer make a referral to the local safeguarding partners.
+These consist of the Local Authority, Clinical Commissioning group and the police.
+This referral would usually be made by the DSL but can be made by any practitioner.
 See Appendix 1 for flowchart of procedures to follow.

 It may not always be appropriate to go through all four stages sequentially.
-If a child is in imminent danger or is at risk from harm the matter should be referred to children's social care and/or the police.
-Alternatively the NSPCC whistle-blowing helpline number is 0800 028 0285.
+If a child is in imminent danger or is at risk from harm a referral should be made to local safeguarding partners immediately (and within one working day), or in an emergency dial 999 and request the appropriate emergency service.
+Anyone can make such a referral.

+Alternatively the NSPCC whistle-blowing helpline number is 0800 028 0285 or the Police Child Abuse Investigation Team (CAIT) is 020 8247 6331